Precise Constraints on the Energy Budget of WASP-121 b from its JWST NIRISS/SOSS Phase Curve: Results

-We find phase offsets both shifted eastward in the white light curves as 5.1 $\pm$ 1.4$^\circ$ for Order 1 and 10.5 $\pm$ 9.9$^\circ$ for Order 2.
+We find phase offsets both shifted eastward in the white light-curves as 5.1 $\pm$ 1.4$^\circ$ for Order 1 and 10.5 $\pm$ 9.9$^\circ$ for Order 2.
 From our spectroscopic fits we find that the longer wavelengths tend to exhibit small phase offsets and a range of phase curve relative amplitudes (see Fig.~\ref{fig:dobbs-dixon}).

 In contrast, at shorter wavelengths we observe an unexpected trend: phase offsets increasing to the east and retaining large relative amplitudes.
 The high relative amplitude at these wavelengths is due to the nightside emitting little to no flux, making our measured minimum flux effectively zero.
 This suggests that the day-night recirculation efficiency is still inefficient at these wavelengths, but the brightest location is shifted consistently eastward.
 At optical wavelengths, we might expect reflected light to impact the offset; however, reflected light measurements tend to favor a westward offset due to condensates evaporating on the hotter eastern hemisphere \citep{Parmentier2016,Coulombe2025-LTT-NIRISS-PC,Kennedy2025}.
 Despite the higher irradiation temperature of WASP-121\,b, clouds and refractory condensates can still form on the nightside and may be transported to the western limb \citep{Roman2021,Mikal-Evans2023,Komacek-ultrahotclouds}.
-Alternatively, the short-wavelength emission might probe different atmospheric depths where the circulation is baroclinic, producing altitude-dependent hotspot shifts \citep[e.g.,][]{Changeat2024}.
+Alternatively, the short-wavelength emission might probe different atmospheric depths where the circulation is baroclinic, producing altitude-dependent hot spot shifts \citep[e.g.,][]{Changeat2024}.
 In that case, the observed eastward offset would not represent a permanent equilibrium state.